QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-08-17-mapping_CustomDifficulty.md

 	DifficultyGameplayTag = CustomDifficulty.ExampleMap.Standard
 	DifficultyNameKey =
 	DifficultyDescriptionKey = DO NOT USE
+	bIsHidden = true

 	[/Script/GameplayTags.GameplayTagsList]
 	GameplayTagList=(Tag="CustomDifficulty.ExampleMap.Standard",DevComment="")
 	```
 	{: file="Example ini header" }

+	> Ensure `bIsHidden = true` is added to your difficulty.
+Map diffs are not meant to be played on other or vanilla levels, and so should be hidden from the difficulty selectors.
+	 {: .prompt-warning }

 6. At the bottom of the ini, add the file name of your custom level with square brackets `[]`.
 	 If you copied the example ini, you can replace "[RoN_DifficultyExampleMap]"
 7. Add your map configs below this header and save the file.